indrabsudirman/quickstart/content/posts/my-journel-became-software-engineer.md

 During 2013 - 2015, I learned basic programming languages like C. I watched some tutorials on YouTube, but I failed to understand even basic concepts such as variables and functions.
 In 2016, I decided to came in University of [Indraprasta PGRI](https://unindra.ac.id/) Jakarta Selatan to study Computer Science.
 In 2020, I graduated but it was pandemic so I was not able to find a job as a software engineer.

 During 2020 - 2022, while I was actively looking for a job, I was active improving my programming skills by creating some Android projects and others.
+Till in May 2022, Alhamdulillah I was able to find a job as a software engineer in
+[Koinworks](https://www.koinworks.com) with help from [om Yohanes](https://www.facebook.com/yohanes) (my story about om Yohanes, I wrote [here).](/posts/om-yohanes)

+In the first three months at Koinworks, I joined the [Koinworks Engineer Development Program with Golang.](https://drive.google.com/file/d/17cUk8Jkuk9Q2Wx44Jnv8KS6OBzKsxi0i/view) Here, I learned about Golang and many best practices in software engineering that I had never learned at university, such as avoiding storing passwords in plaintext in the database — they must be hashed with salt.